oskar-skog/anonymine-windows/README.txt

         - There seems to be some issue with resizing, possibly the terminals fault.

+        - Do not remove, move or rename the extracted directory.
+          It is needed for updating and uninstalling Anonymine.

+        - There is a log file in case something goes worng.

     1. Extract the directory "anonymine-windows" from the zip file.

     2. Enter that extracted folder and start Windows-admin[.bat] or